 UAA Animal Welfare Assurance

 Click here to download the University's Assurance of Compliance with Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals.
-This document was reviewed and approved by the Office of Laboratory Animal Welfare (OLAW) in January 2012.
+This document was reviewed and approved by the Office of Laboratory Animal Welfare (OLAW) through January 31, 2020.

 Links to the Animal Welfare Act, various amendments and related documents as well as the Animal Welfare Regulations.
 Oversight is by Animal Care, USDA.
 The regulations will never qualify as exciting reading, but this is the primary document that addresses use of animals in research.
 For the purposes of these regulations, the following definition of an animal applies (see the regs):